Local Organizations Support Animals and Pet Owners

 For more information on the Mason County Mutts, visit masoncountymutts.org.

-The Second Chance Humane Society was founded in 2015 and is a non-profit whose mission it is to end companion pet homelessness in Mason County and to provide an alternative to the euthanasia of healthy, treatable, and adoptable animals.
+Mason County PAWS, formerly the Second Chance Humane Society, was founded in 2015 and is a non-profit whose mission it is to end companion pet homelessness in Mason County and to provide an alternative to the euthanasia of healthy, treatable, and adoptable animals.
 Their primary goal is to open a "no-kill" animal shelter in Mason County.

 The group rescues at-risk dogs and cats from Animal Control and provides age appropriate vaccinations, worm medicine, flea treatment, spay/neutering, medical vet care, enrichment, adequate exercise, training, and socialization for animals in their foster program before those animals are adopted into "furever" homes.
 The group also helps abandoned, displaced, and unwanted companion animals when necessary.

 Mason County PAWS is in need of assistance and has the following wish list:

 For more information on Mason County PAWS, call (231) 757-9219 or visit secondchancehumansociety.com.

 Mason County Animal Control is located at 305 N. Meyers Rd. in Ludington.
 They are open on Monday, Tuesday, Friday, and Saturday from 9am-12pm and Wednesday and Thursday from 3-6pm.
 They may be reached at (231) 843-8644 or email@example.com.